Two RV Gypsies: Full-Time RVers

 hot pockets

-Leaving the mud pots, the two RV Gypsies came to an area in the road that was so different from the rest of the road area in Yellowstone.
+Below: Leaving the mud pots, the two RV Gypsies came to an area in the road that was so different from the rest of the road area in Yellowstone.
 In just this short area, big boulders lined the sides of the curvy road and it was quite a beautiful site to behold.
-Photos had to be taken out the front window of the moving car.
+Photos had to be taken through the front window of the moving car.

 boulders lining the road